Can an ATV Flip? Common Causes and How to Avoid It

 2. When Driving Up Steep Hills

-The relatively short wheelbase and relatively high center of gravity of an ATV make it prone to tipping over backward or even sideways if you go up a hill that is too steep.
+The relatively short wheelbase and relatively high center of gravity of an ATV make it prone to flipping backward or even sideways if you go up a steep hill.
 Manufacturers typically don’t recommend ascending hills that are steeper than about 15°.

 • When applying more throttle to accelerate or maintain speed halfway up the hill, causing the ATV to wheelie and flip backward.